 If you are in a country that is part of the European Union (EU) or the Schengen area, the EU entry ban does not apply to you.

 If you are not a national of an EU or Schengen area country, the EU entry ban applies to you.
 You can only travel to the Netherlands if you fall into one of the exemption categories for the travel ban.
-Please note: there is also a ban on flights from India, South Africa and the countries in Central and South America.
+For example, you can transit in the Netherlands subject to certain conditions.

 If you are travelling by air you must fill in a health declaration and carry it with you.
 Some airlines allow you to complete this health declaration digitally when you check in.

 In most cases, you are strongly advised to self-quarantine for 10 days upon arriving in the Netherlands.
 This requirement also applies even if you have been vaccinated.
 The quarantaine is mandatory after staying in certain countries.
 Read more about the mandatory quarantine for travellers from very high-risk areas.
 You do not have to self-quarantine if you travel (back) to the Netherlands from a safe country.